Size Matters: Large Graph Generation with HiGGs: Discussion

 \section{Discussion}

-In comparing our \method implementation to both its component models and a rule-based method, we are able to measure the extent to which \method reduces high-resolution performance, and draw comparisons to benchmarking on larger graphs.
-We find that performance does drop, with \method producing nodes with higher degrees and lower clustering coefficients, but this drop in quality is not massive.
+We find that performance does drop on the SBM dataset compared to DiGress, with \method producing nodes with higher degrees and lower clustering coefficients, but this drop in quality is not massive.
 At this scale of graph \method is on-par with BTER but visualisation (see supplemental material) indicates that the essential nature of these graphs has not been captured by BTER.

 An important consideration when discussing the findings of this work is that neither benchmark model (BTER and DiGress) is necessarily a fair comparison.
 Due to the in-memory costs of DiGress (and other GNN models) graphs of the scale used in our experiments simply cannot be produced.
 It is arguable that rule-based models do not have the same aim as GNN models or \method.
 Rule-based models generally attempt to re-construct a graph, often taking a certain distribution like degree (as in BTER) as an input parameter, and act as an exploration of mathematical modelling more than as a generative task.
-This means that on quantitative metrics like MMD they often perform very strongly, but under qualitative analysis of characteristics more difficult to express through metrics, they tend to fail.
-We find that on the small scale, through application of Louvain partitioning, \method has out-performed BTER.
-This includes on the clustering coefficients specifically targeted by BTER, with clustering coefficients on the community scale produced by BTER consistently too high.
-Visualisation of communities corroborates this, with BTER producing many triangles, instead of many-node patterns.
-Conversely our \method implementation performs much better in this regard.
-Given that MMD scores and aggregate metrics both rely on simple node-level measurements, on graphs of this scale they may not be sufficiently expressive, as the models from these works have not previously been able to extend to graphs of this size.
+This means that on quantitative metrics like MMD they often perform very strongly, but on characteristics more difficult to express through metrics, they tend to fail.